jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_automatically.rst

 how to make a shell script
 *********************************************************************************

-* I go to the terminal_ and use touch_ to make an empty file_ with a name that is easy to remember later and describes the program_ that will automatically make a `Test Driven Development`_ environment for me
+* I go to the terminal_ and use touch_ to make an empty file_ with a name that is easy to remember later.
+I want the name to also describe the program_ that will automatically make a `Test Driven Development`_ environment for me

   .. code-block:: shell
     :emphasize-lines: 1